All about the Edinburgh Whisky Festival in 2026

 Arrival and welcome

-Most Edinburgh whisky festivals begin with a complimentary drink on arrival, depending on the package you choose.
+Begin your experience with a complimentary drink on arrival.
 The welcome pack sets the tone for the experience and includes everything you need for the tastings ahead.

 Whisky tasting